mccutchen/go-httpbin/README.md

 5. **Prevent leaking sensitive headers**

-  By default, go-httpbin will return any headers sent by the client in the response.
+   By default, go-httpbin will return any request headers sent by the client (and any intermediate proxies) in the response.
+If go-httpbin is deployed into an environment where some incoming request headers might reveal sensitive information, use the `-exclude-headers` CLI argument or `EXCLUDE_HEADERS` env var to configure a denylist of sensitive header keys.

-  But if you want to deploy go-httpbin in some serverless environment, you may want to drop some headers.
-  You can use the `-exclude-headers` CLI argument or the `EXCLUDE_HEADERS` env var to configure an appropriate allowlist.
-  For example, Alibaba Cloud Function Compute will [add some headers like `x-fc-*` to the request](https://www.alibabacloud.com/help/en/fc/user-guide/specification-details). if you want to drop these `x-fc-*` headers, you can set `EXCLUDE_HEADERS=x-fc-*`.
+   For example, the Alibaba Cloud Function Compute platform adds [a variety of `x-fc-*` headers][alibaba-headers] to each incoming request, some of which might be sensitive.
+To have go-httpbin filter **all** of these headers in its own responses, set

+       EXCLUDE_HEADERS="x-fc-*"

+   To have go-httpbin filter only specific headers, you can get more specific:

+       EXCLUDE_HEADERS="x-fc-access-key-*,x-fc-security-token,x-fc-region"

 ## Development